-At NEOS, we’re committed to protecting the privacy of your personal information and handling your personal information responsibly in accordance with the Commonwealth Government’s Privacy Act 1988, the Australian Privacy Principles and the Life Insurance Code of Practice (the Code) on behalf of our insurer.
+We’re committed to protecting the privacy of your personal information in accordance with the Privacy Act 1988 and the Australian Privacy Principles, and in accordance with the Life Insurance Code of Practice (the Code) on behalf of our insurers.

 Collecting your personal information

 We only collect personal information that is reasonably necessary for our functions or activities.
 These functions and activities are conducted by us and our partners on behalf of the insurers and trustees for the product or service you have applied for or which we have provided to you, and may include:

 - establishing your identity

 - underwriting and assessing an application for an insurer’s product

 - administering insurance plans including sending of renewal notices, statements and other information

 - assisting the insurer or trustees with claims management